restorecommerce/chassis-srv/README.md

 ### Endpoint

 An endpoint is one function of a service.
 At the client side an endpoint is an exposed service function of one server.
 On the server it is one exposed business logic function.
-Endpoints are connected via transports.
+Endpoints connect to each other via transports.

 ### Events

 The chassis provides a similar event API to [Node.js events](https://nodejs.org/api/events.html).
-An emitted event is broadcasted by a provider to listeners.
+A provider broadcasts emitted events to listeners.
 The provider takes care of packaging the event and distributing it to listeners.
 The following events providers are available: